coombsj/spekit/README.md

 * Build the Restful API service such that you can operate on the resources
 * Deploy to a free cloud hosting site such as heroku and send us a link to access the finished work
 * Ensure to populate the service with enough representative sample data to demonstrate basic request functionality

-* Example test case: As a front-end developer, I want to access in a single request all the documents in the folder “Customer Feedback” associated with the topic “SpekiLove!”
+Example test case: As a front-end developer, I want to access in a single request all the documents in the folder “Customer Feedback” associated with the topic “SpekiLove!”

+Gherkin feature files describing scenarios can be found in: [features](features)

+Data Model can be found in: [docs](docs)